 In particular, this program offers you a space to:

 - Prepare in the foundational theories and practices of the field that can provide pivotal preparation for later licensure exams

 - Garner key insights into the various counseling competencies, from crisis intervention to issues of diversity and advocacy for various populations

 - Foster a philosophy of service and a desire to make a difference in the larger world

 - Cultivate your abilities to make interpersonal connections and build trust in future professional relationships

 St. Bonaventure’s online MSED in School Counseling also comes with the flexibility of online learning that works within your personal and professional schedule.
-It also offers the benefit of expert faculty and internal support to ensure you gain the practicum and residency experiences that can help you excel following graduation.
+It also offers the benefit of expert faculty and internal support to ensure you gain the practicum that can help you excel following graduation.

 This combination has helped St. Bonaventure University to earn national recognition: U.S. News and World Report named us #19 Best Regional University and #3 Best Value in New York State for 2021.

 Read more of SBU online's top school counseling blogs below: